tipsi/tipsi-stripe/README.md

 * `requiredBillingAddressFields` _String_ - The billing address fields the user must fill out when prompted for their payment details.
 Can be one of: `full`|`zip` or not specify to disable.
 * `prefilledInformation` _Object_ - You can set this property to pre-fill any information you’ve already collected from your user.
 * `managedAccountCurrency` _String_ - Required to be able to add the card to an account (in all other cases, this parameter is not used).
 [More info](https://stripe.com/docs/api#create_card_token-card-currency).
-* `smsAutofillDisabled` _Bool_ - When entering their payment information, users who have a saved card with Stripe will be prompted to autofill it by entering an SMS code.
-Set this property to `true` to disable this feature.
 * `theme` _Object_ - Can be used to visually style Stripe-provided UI.

 ##### `prefilledInformation`